MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-apply-sales-transactions-manually.md

 5. Choose the **OK** button.
 The **Sales Credit Memo** page now shows the entry you have selected entered in the **Applies-to Doc.
 Type** and **Applies-to Doc.
 No.** fields.
 And the amount of the credit memo to be posted, adjusted for any possible payment discounts.
 6. Post the credit memo.

-## <a name="to-apply-a-credit-memo-to-multiple-customer-ledger-entries"></a>To apply a credit memo to multiple customer ledger entries
+## To apply a credit memo to multiple customer ledger entries
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales Credit Memos**, and then choose the related link.
 2. Open the relevant sales credit memo.
 3. To apply the credit memo to multiple customer ledger entries when posting, choose the **Apply Entries** action.